-The English Tudor manor house was begun in 1929 by Detroit area businessman, Karl Long.
-Long lost his fortune in the Great Depression and the property eventually reverted to the state for back taxes in 1948.
-It was opened to the public in 1956.
-The manor has since been added on to several times and is now open year-round.
+Construction on the English Tudor manor house was begun in 1929 by Detroit area businessman, Karl Long.
+Long lost his fortune in the Great Depression and the property eventually reverted to the state for back taxes in 1948 and was then opened to the public in 1956 as the lodge for Punderson State Park.

-The South Bass Island Lighthouse, located on the southwestern edge of the island (the same island that is home to Put-in-Bay and thousands of summer revelers) was constructed in 1897.
-The red brick lighthouse is somewhat unusual in that the tour and the living quarters are connected.
+The South Bass Island Lighthouse, located on the southwestern edge of the island (the same island that is home to Put-in-Bay, a destination for thousands of summer visitors) was constructed in 1897.
+The red brick lighthouse is somewhat unusual in that the light tower and the living quarters are connected.

 Tragedy struck the lighthouse shortly after the building was completed.
 A handyman hired by the lighthouse keeper and staying in the lighthouse basement supposedly committed suicide by jumping from a nearby cliff.

 Soon after, the lighthouse keeper was found wandering aimlessly, was ruled insane, and was committed to an asylum for a year.
 His wife operated the lighthouse in his absence.

 Those who have stayed at the lighthouse report the sounds of eerie footsteps, doors slamming on their own accord, and strange, unexplained noises.
 Most activity is said to come from the basement.